trackpac-ltd/docs.trackpac.io/docs/device-guides/sensecap-t1000.md

    ![Sensecap Mate Work Mode Tab](../assets/sensecap-t1000-work-modes.png)

-   - **Geolocation Tab**: Choose 'WiFi+GNSS' for optimal location tracking in sync with Trackpac’s WiFi location engine, this can extend the battery life of the device.
+   - **Geolocation Tab**: Choose 'GNSS+WiFi' for optimal location tracking, it will generally use GPS outdoors and WiFi location indoors, and for the rare occasions of no GPS lock it'll revert to WiFi.

    ![SenseCAP mate Geolocation Tab](../assets/sensecap-t1000-geolocation.png)